Jimmy McIlwraith

-James McLean McIlwraith (born 17 April 1954 in Troon, Scotland) is a retired professional footballer who played as a midfielder for Kilwinning Rangers, Motherwell, Bury, Portsmouth, Ayr United, Halifax Town and Highlands Park.
+James McLean McIlwraith (born 17 April 1954 in Troon, Scotland) is a retired professional footballer who played as a midfielder for Kilwinning Rangers, Motherwell, Bury, Portsmouth, Ayr United, Halifax Town, Highlands Park, Castleton Gabriels, Radcliffe Borough and Droylsden.

 Career

 McIlwraith started his career at Kilwinning Rangers, for whom he scored over 60 goals.
 He signed for Motherwell in 1973 following a trial spell with the club.